AwokeKnowing/apptemplate/README.md

 Once the activate page receives activation, it can further process the url as needed for any 'sub-pages'

+## text strings and internationalization
+For applications that are multilingual or prefer to have all strings in one place, the module(s) in `data/text/` will contain all the text and handle getting text asyncronously.
+When rendering templates, that text is passed in.
+It's considered that users will spend the vast majority of their time with one language setting.
+Therefore, the language preference is set at page load, and a change in language should trigger a page reload, and then all pages/blocks will render be rendered again with the new language.

+TODO: EXAMPLE

 ## Summary
 At first it may seem like these are just some arbitrary implementation details of one little demo app.
 However, extreme care has been taken to separate the concepts into independent, testable parts, with very clear (minimal) inter-dependencies.
 If this structure is followed, than much of the code will be well-encapsulated in tags, blocks, templates, and pages, as little testable components.
 Then the page will be filled with higher-level business logic, and it won't be mixed with all the lower level concerns.
 So most of the code will likely end up in the small independently testable chunks.